Is sexual harassment in the workplace, faith groups, or the family part of a bigger culture out there?

-It says: “It is any unwelcome sexual advance, unwelcome request for sexual favours or other unwelcome conduct of a sexual nature, which makes a person feel offended, humiliated or intimidated and where the reaction is unreasonable in a situation.
+It says: “It is any unwelcome sexual advance, unwelcome request for sexual favors or other unwelcome conduct of a sexual nature, which makes a person feel offended, humiliated or intimidated and where the reaction is unreasonable in a situation.

 “Sexual harassment is any form of offensive sexual attention that is uninvited and unwelcome.
 It does not need to be a series of incidents or even an ongoing pattern of behavior.
 One single act can constitute harassment.

 “Anyone can be a victim of sexual harassment regardless of their sex and the sex of the harasser.
-The office also recognises that sexual harassment may also occur between people of the same sex.
-What matters is that the sexual conduct is unwanted and unwelcome by the person against whom the conduct is directed.”
+The office also recognizes that sexual harassment may also occur between people of the same sex.
+What matters is that sexual conduct is unwanted and unwelcome by the person against whom the conduct is directed.”

-If an employee is offended by words and actions of a colleague, he or she should directly try to resolve the matter with the alleged offender.
+If an employee is offended by the words and actions of a colleague, he or she should directly try to resolve the matter with the alleged offender.
 If it cannot be resolved then it can be lodged with the management.

 Office relationships between employees exist.
 I can’t say whether they are common or widespread in our workplaces.
 But if they are mutual or consensual there is nothing wrong with it as long as it does not negatively affect their productivity and the business.